MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSharedCallingRoutingPolicy.md

 # Set-CsTeamsSharedCallingRoutingPolicy

 ## SYNOPSIS
-Use the Set-CsTeamsSharedCallingRoutingPolicy cmdlet to change a Shared Calling routing policy instance.
+Use the Set-CsTeamsSharedCallingRoutingPolicy cmdlet to change a shared calling routing policy instance.

 ## SYNTAX